scaffold-eth/se-2-challenges/README.md

 You'll have to redeploy with `yarn deploy --reset`.

 We'll need another active address to act as the rube in our app.
-To do this just open new tab in your browser.
+To do this just open a new tab in your browser.

 > ⚠️ **Note**: previous challenges created new addresses by opening an incognito window or a different browser.
 This will **not** work for this challenge, because the off-chain application uses a very simple communication pipe that doesn't work between different browsers or private windows.)